|Intended Audience||Why Private lessons?||Content|

 As the length of time and mode of delivery is decided by the student, the course can go for as long or short as you like and also can be started at any time (See below).

-As mentioned in the previous section (see above), students who take private or semi private lessons usually fall into one of three categories.
-The following will now give a general outline as to how private or semi-private courses can:
+As mentioned in the previous section (see above), students who take private lessons usually fall into one of three categories.
+The following will now give a general outline as to how private courses can:

 - Allow enrollees to create a module of study that possesses a high level of flexibility in order to help them achieve their objectives.